yeonuk44/yeonuk44.github.io/_posts/2024-01-22-merge-sort.markdown

 ## About "Merge Sort"

-In preparation for a coding test, I've been studying algorithms, and in this article, I'd like to summarize the bubble sort.
+In preparation for a coding test, I've been studying algorithms, and in this article, I'd like to summarize the merge sort.

 {:data-align="center"}